 The spindle motor of any CNC is the workhorse of the entire thing.
 The stronger the motor, the better the engravings.
 Usually, the quality of a spindle motor is determined by its revolutions per minute or RPM for short.
 The higher the RPM, the faster the motor.

 Normally, DIY CNC’s have an RPM of 10,000 with a rated voltage of 24 and a current of 1.3 amps.
-Also, many CNC manufacturers offer a power supply adapter as well which regulates the voltage and current from your own power sources at home.
+Also, many CNC manufacturers offer a power supply adapter that regulates the voltage and current from your own power sources at home.

 The Working Area